mickdekkers/rust-wsl2-io-err-repro/README.md

 Try changing the amount of characters printed per line.
 It looks like the error occurs more often the longer the lines are.

+I'm not sure what's causing the error, but the code that prints it and aborts the process is found here https://github.com/rust-lang/rust/blob/9fed13030c2a2ebd79bfb1fd8be4f768cbe8c9d9/library/std/src/sys/windows/handle.rs#L255-L258

 ## Background

 I normally use VS Code + WSL (2) for development on Windows.
 In this case I was working on a CLI app for Windows, so I compiled it using the `x86_64-pc-windows-gnu` target.
 I had the build/run command set to pipe the output to an `out.log` file for convenience from the beginning but started noticing the error intermittently and more regularly as I kept working on the project.
 This repo provides a minimal reproduction of the error.